Encyclopedia Entry • Films Main

 Notes:

-(Thanks to Jon M. for contributing these.)
+(Thanks to Jon M. for contributing the below.)

 Much ado was made in print late 1964 and early '65 of Joan Crawford being signed by William Castle to do this film.
 Joan had just recovered from a long illness that resulted in her losing her role in Hush Hush Sweet Charlotte in 1964, thus her new assignment for Castle deemed her insurable and fit to work again.

-In publicity interviews for I Saw What You Did, Joan said the film had a valuable message for children and parents alike, something they could both identify with -- not to play with the telephone.
+In publicity interviews for I Saw What You Did , Joan said the film had a valuable message for children and parents alike, something they could both identify with -- not to play with the telephone.

-Director William Castle's career peaked a few years later as the producer of Rosemary's Baby.
+Director William Castle's career peaked a few years later as the producer of Rosemary's Baby .

-IMDb page.
+IMDb page

 Critics' Reviews:

-Howard Thompson in the New York Times (July 22, 1965)
+Howard Thompson in the New York Times

 The Universal thrillers that opened yesterday in neighborhood theaters have one thing and one thing only in common—excellent plots.
 Arriving in a splash of fanfare, with a cast headed by Joan Crawford, "I Saw What You Did" is a generally broad and belabored expansion of a nifty idea: What happens after two telephone pranksters, a pair of giggling teenagers, accidentally coo the film's title to a murderous psychopath?
 At the bottom of the bill, barely publicized at all, lies "Dark Intruder," the good one.